timanglade/spotify2rdio/README.md

 ## Requirements

 * A Spotify account and a Rdio account
-* A [spotify appkey](https://developer.spotify.com/en/libspotify/application-key/) — this requires that your Spotify account be “Premium” account (you can downgrade it once the script has run).
+* A [spotify appkey](https://developer.spotify.com/en/libspotify/application-key/) — this requires that your Spotify account be “Premium” (you can downgrade it once the script has run).
 Just save the appkey binary file in the same directory as this app.
-* [spotifylib](http://developer.spotify.com/en/libspotify/overview/).
-On Mac os, install it with: `brew install spotifylib`
+* [libspotify](http://developer.spotify.com/en/libspotify/overview/).
+On Mac os, install it with: `brew install libspotify`
 * A few rubygems: `gem install hallon nokogiri open-uri rainbow`
 * A (free) [Rdio developer account](http://developer.rdio.com/member/register)
 * This was tested on 1.9.2-p290 but may work on other versions of ruby.